Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Digital architecture

 \subsection{Overview}

 Our system comprises i) a set of sensors, ii) a processing subsystem on a central server collecting all PRBs and processing them in real time, and iii) a dumping subsystem (that is part of the central server) that further anonymizes and then dumps PRBs.
 All communications between the sensors and the central server use layers of authentication; they are secured using HTTPS, thereby encrypting packets and also preventing man-in-the-middle attacks.
+Figure~\ref{fig:GenArchi} depicts the general system architecture, with each of the three subsystems discussed in the next subsections.